-However, if you have gut dysbiosis, parasites, Candida overgrowth, or leaky gut, you are lacking the beneficial bacteria in your gut that make butyrate and are therefore lacking this extremely crucial nutrient.
+However, if you have gut dysbiosis, parasites, candida overgrowth, or leaky gut, you may be lacking the beneficial bacteria in your gut that make butyrate and are therefore lacking this extremely crucial nutrient.
 By adding ghee into your diet you are ensuring that you are providing your body with the ingredients it needs to rejuvenate and fortify your gut.

 Ghee is a rich source of omega 3’s, conjugated linoleic acid, bioavailable fat soluble vitamins A, D, E, as well as K and K2.